 Benefits and Outcomes:

 Beyond the benefits to the department, this Seminar offers the following to individual participants, as START Fellows:

-- Each faculty or graduate student member of the change team will receive a research stipend (faculty) or award (graduate student) at the amount of $1,000, paid at the end of the Spring Term 2023.
+- Two faculty or graduate student members of the change team will receive a research stipend (faculty) or award (graduate student) at the amount of $1,000, paid at the end of the Spring Term 2024.
 Payable as a stipend or award, the expectation would be that these funds would be used at the discretion of the team, to (partially or fully) carry out the change project and fund any personalized professional development needed.

 A complete application includes brief responses to questions 2-6, plus a letter as described in item #1:

 - Provide names and contact information for up to three team members, as well as a brief (1-2 lines) rationale for their inclusion on the team.
 At least one team member should be a faculty member who will be teaching the new/revised course.
 If the new/revised course is primarily an undergraduate-level course, at least one team member should be an undergraduate.